mvaldezc/vision_tools/README.md

 ```
 ## 4. Explanation
 #### Kalman Filter
 The [Kalman Filter](https://www.mathworks.com/videos/series/understanding-kalman-filters.html) algorithm was implemented in code because of its good tracking, noise rejection and observer properties.
 In these package, it was combined with two different detection methods: Color Detector and a Cascade Object Detector.
-The latest version of the program is the detect node, which implements some corrections on minor bugs and optimizes the code to increase the performance.
+The latest version of the program is the detect node (cascade detector), which implements some corrections on minor bugs and optimizes the code to increase the performance.
 In order to detect and track the soccer ball, a Linear State Space Gaussian Model of an uniform acceleration particle was used.